On the stochastic behaviour of optional processes up to random times: Time of maximum and last-passage times of Brownian motion with drift over finite time-intervals

-where the fact that $\exp \pare{2 \mu z} \phi \pare{z / \sqrt{\tau} + \mu \sqrt{\tau}} = \phi \pare{z / \sqrt{\tau} - \mu \sqrt{\tau}}$ for $(\tau,z) \in (0, \infty) \times \Real_+$ holds was used in the above calculation.
-Define also the function $f_\mu : (0, \infty) \mapsto \Real$ via
+where the fact that $\exp(2 \mu z) \phi(z / \sqrt{\tau} + \mu\sqrt {\tau}) = \phi(z / \sqrt{\tau} - \mu\sqrt{\tau})$ for $(\tau,z) \in(0, \infty) \times\Real_+$ holds was used in the above calculation.
+Define also the function $f_\mu\dvtx (0, \infty) \mapsto \Real $ via

-Upon simple differentiation it is easy to check that the function $f_\mu$ is decreasing in $\tau \in (0, \infty)$.
-As $\lim_{\tau \to \infty} f_\mu(\tau) = \max \set{0, - 2 \mu} \in \Real_+$, $f_\mu$ is nonnegative.
+Upon simple differentiation, it is easy to check that the function $f_\mu$ is decreasing in $\tau\in(0, \infty)$.
+As $\lim_{\tau\to \infty} f_\mu(\tau) = \max\{0, - 2 \mu\} \in\Real_+$, $f_\mu $ is nonnegative.

-Since $Z$ has continuous paths and all martingales on $\basisp$ have continuous paths as well, it follows that $A$ is the continuous nondecreasing process appearing in the additive Doob-Meyer decomposition of $-Z$.
-In view of Proposition \ref{prop: equiv for rand time avoiding all stop times}, $\rho$ avoids all stopping times on $\basisp$.
-A simple use of It\^o's formula gives, after some term-cancellations, that
+Since $Z$ has continuous paths and all martingales on $(\Omega, \bF, \prob)$ have continuous paths as well, it follows that $A$ is the continuous nondecreasing process appearing in the additive Doob--Meyer decomposition of $-Z$.
+In view of Proposition~\ref{prop: equiv for rand time avoiding all stop times}, $\rho$ avoids all stopping times on $(\Omega, \bF, \prob)$.
+A simple use of It\^o's formula gives, after some term cancellations, that

-In particular, it holds that $A = \int_0^{\cdot} f_\mu(T - t) \ud X^\up_t$.
+In particular, it holds that $A = \int_0^{\cdot} f_\mu(T - t) \,\ud X^\up _t$.
 From \eqref{eq: real defn of K}, it then follows that

 Using the equality $L = Z / (1 - K)$, it follows that